Why we ditched DynamoDB

 - The Fathom collector queue (the queue runs in the background and processes incoming pageviews)

 With this in mind, we decided to keep the main Fathom ingest point on Laravel Vapor (the ingest point writes to SQS, our queue system), and move everything else to Heroku.

-EDIT: Less than 24 hours after this article was published, the Laravel Vapor team deployed a change to allow persistent connections within the queue.
-I didn't think this was possible, and I'll now have to re-visit our set-up.
-Quite blown away by them reacting so fast.
+UPDATE: Less than 24 hours after this article was published, the Laravel Vapor team deployed a change to allow persistent connections within the queue.
+I didn't think this was possible.
+We have now actually moved our queue back to Laravel Vapor.

 As you might imagine, the move took some work, but it meant that we’d be able to start using persistent database connections.
 To be clear for the non-tech folks following (let me know if you folks exist via Twitter), persistent connections meant we were able to completely remove the consistent open database connection & close database connection for every single request.